-You know, for quite a while now, search engines have been shifting their attention to topics.
+For quite a while now, search engines have been shifting their attention toward topics instead of keywords.

-But I admit, the whole concept of targeting entire topics rather than specific search phrases might seem a little odd.
+For many content marketers and SEOs however, the concept of targeting entire topics rather than specific search phrases might seem a little odd.

-In 2013, the Hummingbird update allowed it to process semantic keywords.
-The update helped the search engine provide results to what it deemed, conversational search, and better understand the words in the search query.
+In 2013, the Hummingbird update allowed the search engine to process semantic keywords.
+The update helped the search engine provide results to what it deemed "conversational search" and better understand the words in the search query.

-Two years later, we’ve learned about RankBrain.
-This machine learning artificial intelligence helped Google to sort through and learn from search results, and serve better answers to queries it has never heard before.
+Two years later, we learned about RankBrain.
+This machine learning artificial intelligence helped Google sort through and learn from search results, and serve better answers to queries it had never heard before.

-Now, we’re waiting for the launch of the mobile-first index, that once again takes into consideration a modern user’s behavior.
+Then came the launch of the mobile-first index, once again taking into consideration a modern user’s behavior.

-And needless to say, we search differently too.
 In the past, searching used to be all about keywords.
-It didn’t matter what information you needed to find, a auto repair shop to fix your car, new running shoes to buy or information about a historical fact, you used short and highly-defined phrases to get to your answers.
+It didn’t matter what information you needed to find - an auto repair shop to fix your car, new running shoes to buy or information about a historical fact - you used short and highly-defined phrases to get to your answers.
 You may have searched for “best tire shop,” “running shoes” or “battle of Waterloo.”

-Today, however, we've swapped those keywords for questions.
+Today, however, we've swapped those keywords for very intentional questions.

 Google evolved its algorithm to be able to understand the context and intent behind the search query, matching it with available information to provide the most relevant search results.
-And so, the next logical step is to start organizing information into topics that match the search query.
+The next logical step is to start organizing information into topics that match the search query.

-As you may have already deducted, this strategy puts topics, rather keywords in the SEO focus.
-It’s all about organizing a site’s architecture and bringing related content together to form a cluster around a specific topic to boost its authority, and in turn, rankings.
+As you may have already deduced, this strategy puts topics, rather than keywords, in the SEO focus.
+It’s all about organizing a site’s architecture and bringing related pieces of content together to form a cluster around a specific topic to boost its authority, and in turn, rankings.

 Typically, we organize information on the site using a hierarchical model.
 A home page sits on top, followed by different layers of content, each going deeper into the structure.

-And although there is nothing inherently wrong with this structure, it misses out on one important factor - collecting related content together.
-For example, your blog posts might reside at the same level but never be interlinked together.
-And that’s in spite of them covering the same topic.
+Although there is nothing inherently wrong with this structure, it misses out on one important factor - collecting related content together.
+For example, your blog posts might reside at the same level but may never be interlinked together - in spite of them covering the same topic.

 Topic clusters change that approach.